|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 Mode #2 - Emotional Characteristics

-The FAS child knows no boundary of trust and even when that trust is broken, the client will continue to unreservedly place his or her faith in others.
-FAS clients will often remain naïve, despite their years, but they can also be grumpy, irritable, and rigid.
+The FASD child knows no boundary of trust and even when that trust is broken, the client will continue to unreservedly place his or her faith in others.
+FASD clients will often remain naïve, despite their years, but they can also be grumpy, irritable, and rigid.
 They may become frustrated with their inability to interact normally with the world around them.

 Lionel, age 9, was a friendly young client.
 Although he had difficulty implementing learned material in everyday life, his IQ was relatively normal, as well as his verbal communication.
 However, his adoptive parents, Don and Stacey, were concerned with his indiscrimination towards strangers.